During your research project

 - if you cannot find such an organization, you must notify NSERC and submit a wind-down plan that focuses on student support

-If you and your partner organizations fail to provide requested feedback, your subsequent applications may be denied.
+If you and your partner organizations fail to provide the requested feedback, your subsequent applications may be denied.
 If a partner organization fails to honour its commitments, NSERC may also decline to consider it in future applications.

 Extension of grants